 Unsuccessful applicants will be provided with details of how their application scored against the assessment criteria and any specific concerns raised by the assessment team.

-Whilst we’re now in 2017, for those who request Patient Christmas funding please submit your applications around September or October 2017 to ensure we can get the funding to you in time for Christmas and New Year.
+For those who request Patient Christmas funding please submit your applications around September or October 2018 to ensure we can get the funding to you in time for Christmas and New Year.
 For all Patient Christmas related funding applications we need the following info

 - Ward Number/Department